Lily-02/CSScreativeblog/posts/week06.md

 ---
-title: Week 6 (c2js) 🕊
+title: Week 6 🕊
 published_at: 2024-03-06
 snippet: Create a grid
 disable_html_sanitization: true
 ---

 Hi, this is my task of c2.js.
 I choose the "Circle.js" folder to import it to my blog.
-I got the source code from Ren Yuan.
-Here is that link: https://github.com/ren-yuan/c2.js/blob/857f6fbb9769a786c284d2b973ce4b637761c395/examples/Circle.js

 <script src="/script/c2.js"></script>